gbgg/aama-data/bin/README.md

 * convert.sh converts data from */work/aamadata to */aama/data.

 ## Command-line Query and Display Utilities
-> Pending the development of a UI, the following scripts permit an ad-hoc querying and display of aama data which has been loaded into a fuseki datastore (cf. fuseki SOH tools, below).
+> Pending the development of a UI, the following scripts permit an ad-hoc querying and display of the aama data which has been loaded into a fuseki datastore (cf. fuseki SOH tools, below).
 > For all of these scripts, the first argument, \<dir\>, is the directory where the data occurs (data/[LANG] for one language; "data/[LANG] data/[LANG] . . ." [with quotations marks!] for more than one language; "data/*" to search all languages).
-The perl scripts which transform the command-line query string into a template, and which transform the (here) tsv response into a STDOUT/txt/html display could undoubtedly be unified.
+The perl scripts which transform the command-line query string into a SPARQL query or query-template, on the one hand, and those which transform the (here) tsv response into a STDOUT/txt/html display, on the other, overlap considerably and could perhaps be unified into single scripts (with subroutines).

 1. **display-valsforprop.sh**: Gives all values for a given property in the specified languages.